scalpelx/KUL_VBG/README.md

 ## Using VBG

-VBG was tested in Mac OSX, WSL2 on WIN11, Ubuntu 18.0, 20.04 and CentOS.
+VBG was tested in Mac OSX, WSL2 on WIN11, Ubuntu 18.0, 20.04, Mint 20, 21, and CentOS.

-**Updated Dependencies:**
+VBG can be installed locally after installing the dependencies listed below

+Another option, is to download the Docker image from docker hub.
+See below for further details.

+**Updated Dependencies for installing VBG locally:**

 a) ANTs v2.3.1 and ANTsX scripts